ChilanEli/ToDo/README.md

 You can either check or uncheck you tasks directly from the list or by using the detail page. <br/>
 ![image](https://user-images.githubusercontent.com/6549634/142933359-e8a58980-f831-4c25-b106-948c75487b55.png)

-I have yused NuGet commands : <br/>
+I have used NuGet commands : <br/>
 1 - Enable-Migrations <br/>
 2 - Add-Migration ToDo1 <br/>
 3 - Update-Database <br/>